mjaysonnn/C-plus-plus/README.md

 this is for upgrading my programming skill,

-there might be some koreans , so if you need help
+there might be some Korean(language)  , so if you need help

 let me know